Touchstone Talks: Ep 3 - What's Your Number?

 looks like.

-financials and projections of what your
+financials and projections of what

-because then you can't get an accurate
+you can't get an accurate representation

-of what right is going to be.
+of what your value is going to be.

-And we can't get the
+And we can't get the we can't, you know,

-estimate of values for the different.
+get a proper estimate of values

-your wealth,
+of your wealth,

-your net worth
+your wealth, your net worth

-is tied up in your business.
+is tied up in your business,

-And we don't know what that is.
+and we don't know what that is.

-that makes my job extremely difficult.
+Yeah, it makes my job extremely difficult

-To really be able to present you
+to really be able to present you

 with clear options.